Paddy’s long active military career saw him:

 He also attended the Dublin Brigade ASU Service Certificate award function in 1948.
 In public, Paddy kept well away from the limelight and did not get involved in politics.
 He wrote no memoirs and left no Witness Statement.
-But it is believed it was himself and Padraig O’Connor were the men who put together the history of No 4 ASU for the Dublin Brigade Review 1939.
+But it was himself and Padraig O’Connor who put together the history of No 4 ASU for the Dublin Brigade Review 1939.

 Jail Escape Recalled

 And the story of his Mountjoy Jail escape appeared in a couple of Irish history collections (see note at end below).
 Paddy finishes his account with the amusing tale of bumping into one of his former Mountjoy guards, an Auxiliary no less, on an empty street not long after his escape.
 They at once recognised each other.
 The Truce hadn’t started, so Rigney didn’t know which way to run.
 But the Auxy came up to him, thrust out his hand, addressed Paddy by name and warmly congratulated him on the “pretty cool little stunt you fellows pulled off the other day“.
 Then the man wished him luck and walked away leaving a very relieved jailbreaker to go about his business.

 Patrick Joseph Rigney was born on 26 August 1900 at the Rotunda Maternity Hospital.
 His parents were James, a Blacksmith and Kate Dunne of 83 Rialto Cottages, South Circular Road, Dublin.
 He was 3rd of eleven children born between 1897 and 1917.
 Seven of them were girls and his youngest sister Anna was born in South Dublin Union Workhouse when the family lived in Upper Basin Street.